AG-597/Advanced-CC-Checker/README.md

 # Installation

 - Paste your discord account auth tokens into `tokens.txt`
-- Get a bot token from the discord eveloper portal
+- Get a bot token from the discord developer portal
 - Paste that token into the `token` feild in `main.py`
 - Run `main.py`